sashakid/ios-guide/README.md

 Value available at *ptr = 3000
 Value available at **pptr = 3000
 ```
-with a regular parameter, say `int` you get a local copy
+with a regular parameter, say `int`, you get a local copy

-with a pointer parameter, say `int*` you can modify what it points to
+with a pointer parameter, say `int*`, you can modify what it points to

-with a double pointer parameter, say `int**` you can modify the pointer itself, i.e. 'repoint' it.
+with a double pointer parameter, say `int**`, you can modify the pointer itself, i.e. 'repoint' it.

 ## How to return 2+ values from a function?